Tibet 2026 Festivals & Celebrations

 • Tibetan Calendar Date: April 15

-• Estimated Gregorian date..
-2026/05/30
+• Estimated Gregorian Date..
+May 31, 2026

 This festival commemorates the birth, enlightenment, and parinirvana of Buddha Shakyamuni.
 The entire fourth month of the Tibetan calendar is considered the “Month of Merit,” during which devotees perform good deeds—reciting prayers, freeing captive animals, and circumambulating sacred sites.
 The celebrations are especially grand in Lhasa and Shannan.

-4.Gyantse Horse Racing Festival (Dama Festival)
+4. Gyantse Horse Racing Festival (Dama Festival)

 • Tibetan Calendar Date: April 10–28

-• Estimated Gregorian date..
+• Estimated Gregorian Date..
 2026/05/25-06/12

 Originating in Gyantse, this traditional folk festival features horse racing, archery, dancing, and local trade fairs.
 It is one of the most representative community celebrations in Tibet, blending entertainment with religious devotion.

-• Tibetan Calendar Date: June 4
+• Tibetan Calendar Date: 4th day of the sixth month

-• Estimated Gregorian Date 2026/07/17
+• Estimated Gregorian Date July 18, 2026

-• Estimated Gregorian date..
+• Estimated Gregorian Date..
 August 12, 2026 (main day)

-Also known as the Yogurt Festival, this event begins with the grand unveiling of a giant Buddha thangka at Drepung Monastery, followed by Tibetan opera performances and butter banquets throughout Lhasa.
-It is one of the liveliest summer celebrations in Tibet.
+Also known as the “Yogurt Festival.”
+On the first day of the festival, a giant Buddha thangka is unveiled at Drepung Monastery, followed by Tibetan opera performances and butter-feast gatherings across Lhasa, making it one of the most vibrant summer festivals for the Tibetan people.

-7.Bathing Festival (Gamariji)
+7. Bathing Festival (Gamariji)

-• Tibetan Calendar Date: Early July
+• Tibetan Calendar Date: Early seventh month

 • Estimated Gregorian Date Around mid to late August 2026

-• Tibetan Calendar Date: October 25
+• Tibetan Calendar Date: 24th–25th day of the tenth month

-• Estimated Gregorian date..
-2026/11/04
+• Estimated Gregorian Date..
+December 2–3, 2026

-• Tibetan Calendar Date: December 29
+• Tibetan Calendar Date: 29th day of the twelfth month

 Eating Gudu on Tibetan Festivals